 The plan was for STEM graduates, or those with the right skills looking to switch careers, to join the development team to learn from expert software engineers and work on our toolkit technology.
 Once the year is up, we hoped our successful grads would choose to stay with us as fully-fledged developers.

 Fast-forward to 2020.
-Our first two graduates completed the program and passed with flying colors.
+After a year in the roles, our first two graduates passed with flying colors.
 They’re now part of the team that’s helping our latest graduate intake get to grips with life as software engineers, and building the very best graph visualization toolkits.

-The best way to explain what the graduate program is like is to ask one of our recent recruits to tell you themselves.
+The best way to explain what the graduate role is like is to ask one of our recent recruits to tell you themselves.

 Meet Sonali Singh.
 She joined the team in October 2019, and we caught up with her to find out how she’s getting on.

 Hi there!
 I graduated from Queen Mary University in 2019 with a degree in computer science.

 What made you apply for the graduate role?

 I was looking for grad schemes or jobs after university that were focussed on data and came across Cambridge Intelligence.
 Data visualization sounded so interesting and I thought it’d be good to apply.

 What was it about our role that stood out from the others?

 I really like how much investment goes into training.
 I was trying to avoid the corporate approach where you get two weeks of intense training and then get thrown in.
 That really wouldn’t work for me.
 I prefer something more relaxed but still focussed.